emilycoder/424-spring2017-project0/README.md

 `git clone https://github.com/keleher/424-spring2017-project0.git`

-You can do `git pull` (from within the `cmsc424-fall2016` directory) to fetch the newly added material.

 *NOTE*: If you are having trouble installing `git`, you can just download the files instead (as a zipfile), although updating may become tedious.

 #### Setting up a GitHub Account